Turning Struggles Into Stories

 This is why these stories build trust faster.

-Not because they’re vulnerable—
+Not because they are vulnerable—

-but because they’re specific.
+but because they are specific.

 A Structure That Holds the Story Together